Updated September 21

 By Sam Carlson, Research and Outreach Manager

-Please note: Since the publication of this blog post, the Governor’s moratorium was re-issued for another 30 days.
+Please note: Since the publication of this blog post, the Governor’s moratorium was re-issued, now expiring November 22.
 Though it doesn’t replace or nullify the CDC moratorium, the state moratorium has more protections and should take precedent until it expires.

 Fact sheet available here